zuozhenggh/learning-library/developer-library/apex/apex-192/existing-tables/7-improving-milestones/7-improving-milestones.md

 In this lab, you will learn how to update the layout of an Interactive Grid.

 ## **STEP 1** - Change the Name Column
-When you run the application and click on **Milestones** and then double-click a record you can edit the details.
+When you run the application and click on **Milestones** and then double-click a record, you can edit the details.
 Navigate to each column and notice that the Project column is a select list, the Name and Description columns are textareas, and the Due Date is a date picker.
-Generally, the Name is not that long, therefore, you should update the column type to a text field.
+Generally, the Name is not that long, therefore, you should update its column type to a text field.

 1. Navigate to the App Builder.
-2. Within your application, navigate to Page 5 in Page Designer.
+2. Go to your application (click **Projects**), navigate to **Page 5: Milestones** in Page Designer.
 3. In the Rendering tree (left pane), under the **Project Milestones** region, expand **Columns**.
     Within the list of columns click **Name**.
     In the Property Editor (right pane), for Identification > Type select **Text Field**.